nodeontrain/nodeontrain.xyz/tuts/planning_app.md

 permalink: /tuts/planning_app/
 ---

-In this section, we’ll outline our plans for the toy application.
-As in ["Basic Usage" Section](https://nodeontrain.xyz/tuts/usage/), we’ll start by generating the application skeleton using the `trainjs new` command.
+In this section, we'll outline our plans for the toy application.
+As in ["Basic Usage" Section](https://nodeontrain.xyz/tuts/usage/), we'll start by generating the application skeleton using the `trainjs new` command.

 {% highlight bash %}
 ~ $ trainjs new toy_app